Missouri investigation: 12 ex-clergy could face prosecution

 Schmitt said the clergy abuse hotline will remain open and he encouraged any additional abuse victims to come forward.

 Each of the state’s Roman Catholic jurisdictions conducted its own internal investigation , too.
+The state investigation found more alleged crimes than the internal investigations uncovered.

 The St. Louis investigation released in July found 61 clergy with what the archdiocese called “substantiated” allegations of sexual abuse of children.
 Thirty-four of the priests are deceased.
 The archdiocese said all of the living priests have been removed from the ministry.
 The list separately named three additional priests accused of possessing child pornography.